 China traditionally lays claim to four great inventions: paper; printing; gunpowder and the compass.
 It can also make a justifiable claim to many other inventions including: Iron casting; Examinations; Spaghetti; Fans; Porcelain; Blast furnaces; the Abacus; Ship rudders; Silk; Planetaria; Printed books; Pasta; Kites; Paper money; Ice cream; Wheelbarrows; Acupuncture and many more.

 Paper is considered one of China's greatest inventions.
-Paper seems such an uninteresting thing, but when you think of it, the development of all scientific and artistic endeavor has needed a durable writing medium for permanent records to be kept.
+Paper seems such an uninteresting thing, but when you think of it, the development of all scientific, historic and artistic endeavor has needed a durable writing medium for permanent records to be kept.
 Other materials like stone and pottery are permanent but just too bulky and slow to fashion in any quantity.
 In Egypt the somewhat similar substance papyrus ➚ was developed at about the same time as paper in China.
 It is made from the central core of papyrus (a type of reed).
 It is from this origin that the English word ‘paper’ is derived.
 However it is the Chinese form of paper that proved superior and longer lasting.

 In the cold, moist climate of northern Europe writing on vellum (animal skins) became dominant for greater durability, as paper made from papyrus only lasted a few decades before it fell apart.
 Good quality vellum ➚ (parchment) is expensive to produce and was reserved for official documents, it remained in use in Britain up to the 16th century.